I want to take part, but I’m scared of being on TV (or identified in public)!

 Why aren’t you calling this a protest?

 We are calling World Naked Bike Ride Sydney a public awareness event.
-Protest and public awareness often overlap because each cause has an opposing one, and every protest raises awareness for a cause.
+Protest and public awareness often overlap because every cause has an opposing one, and most protests raise awareness for a cause.
 However, the attitude and feel of the two categories are different, and that’s what’s important to us.

 We really do believe that protest is an important human right, freedom, and space that’s needed in our society as a sacred mechanism of free speech, and how to improve our society.